wcqy001028/LLM_detect_AI/README.md

 Kaggle default environment

 # Datasets
 We used 5 datasets as the training set, with only 3 files in the datasets.
-The links to the other two files are https://www.kaggle.com/datasets/kagglemini/train-00000-of-00001-f9daec1515e5c4b9 and https://www.kaggle.com/datasets/thedrcat/daigt-v2-train-dataset
+The links to the other two files are https://www.kaggle.com/datasets/kagglemini/train-00000-of-00001-f9daec1515e5c4b9 (This dataset is sourced from an open-source dataset on Huggingface: https://huggingface.co/datasets/dim/essayforum_writing_prompts_6k/tree/main/) and https://www.kaggle.com/datasets/thedrcat/daigt-v2-train-dataset.

 # Train and Test
 #### train test code:https://www.kaggle.com/code/wcqyfly/fork-of-fork-of-fork-of-llm-daigt-analyse-e-db6333